ashleysally00/soundguard-genai-agent/README.md

 > 📂 See full cloud integration steps in [`docs/cloud_integration.md`](docs/cloud_integration.md)
 > 🎧 Try it live: [SoundGuard Agent on Hugging Face Spaces](https://huggingface.co/spaces/ashleysally00/soundguard-genai-agent)

+## 📊 Evaluation & Monitoring

+While SoundGuard is a prototype, it includes foundational elements for evaluation and observability:

+- **Confidence Thresholding**
+  YAMNet predictions are evaluated by their confidence scores.
+Predictions with low confidence (< 0.02) trigger a fallback to ground-truth labels, improving reliability in demo scenarios.

+- **Manual Review of Top-5 Predictions**
+  Each prediction is logged with its top 5 labels and scores to identify edge cases where emergency sounds may be misclassified.

+- **Sample Visualization**
+  MFCC plots and waveform visualizations are used during development to inspect audio quality, clipping, and signal characteristics.

+- **Demo-Level Monitoring**
+  For the Hugging Face interface, sound classifications and agent responses are displayed in real time to simulate interactive observability.

+Future iterations may include formal metrics (e.g., precision/recall), user feedback logging, and integration with alerting dashboards for real-time monitoring.

 ## Future Work